-Hope that you will be surprised by the features offered by DFX audio enhancer.
-You can view all features offered along with how it will work from here.
+We hope that you will be surprised by the features offered by DFX audio enhancer.
+You can view all features offered along with how it will work.
 So without thinking anything download this software from here.

 Enable Loudness Equalization in Realtek Drivers

 We have mentioned explicitly Realtek here because we have tested this on two different computers and one with the Realtek drivers we got an option for loudness equalization while on the other with beats audio we found no such option.

 So luckily if you have Realtek drivers installed for your sound card then you can follow the procedure given below:

 1. Go to Control Panel -> Hardware and Sound.

 2. Click on sounds and you will find a pop-up window that will have a list of speakers and microphones attached to your computer.

 3. Right-click on the speakers and go to properties.

 4. There you will find enhancement tab and from there enable “Loudness Equalisation”.

 Note: If you ever mess up the audio settings, you can always reset them to default settings using the button “Restore Defaults” at the bottom left corner.